skooter500/OOP-2020-2021/README.md

 ![Sketch](images/p35.png)

-Use a loop rect and the HSB colour space:
+Use a loop, rect and the HSB colour space:

 ![Sketch](images/p36.png)